Abhishek-003/Restaurant_Management_REST_API/README.md

 # Restaurant_API_Project

+## Description
+This project is a REST API project built with Django REST Framework.
+It provides endpoints for various functionalities related to user registration, token generation, menu item management, user group management, cart management, and order management.
+The project supports different user roles, including customers, managers, and delivery crew, with different permissions and access levels.

 ## User registration and token generation endpoints
 For user registration and token generation.
 It provides the following functionalities: